 The William O. Cleverley Scholarship Program

-The William O. Cleverley Scholarship attracts the best and brightest students to Ohio State, who will graduate ready to improve healthcare through effective organization, financing and delivery.
-The goal of this scholarship is to support deserving students of today who will be the practitioners, managers, and leaders of tomorrow Named after Ohio State emeritus professor and healthcare leader William O. Cleverley and created by the Health Services Management & Policy (HSMP) Alumni Society, this scholarship is typically awarded to one student per year with exceptional qualifications and potential.
+The William O. Cleverley Scholarship attracts the best and brightest students to Ohio State — students who will graduate ready to improve health care through effective organization, financing and delivery.
+The goal of this scholarship is to support deserving students of today who will be the practitioners, managers and leaders of tomorrow.
+Named after Ohio State emeritus professor and health care leader William O. Cleverley and created by the Health Services Management and Policy Alumni Society, this scholarship is typically awarded to one student per year with exceptional qualifications and potential.

 Division Scholarship

-Many MHA students obtain part-time jobs in the health administration field benefiting financially and in terms of professional development.
+Many MHA students obtain part-time jobs in the health administration field, benefiting both financially and professionally.
 The Division of Health Services Management and Policy can assist students in locating these positions.
 For additional financial aid information, please visit Ohio State’s Student Financial Aid website.